Tim McGraw: Tim McGraw

 McGraw came to the attention of Curb Records in 1990.
 After cutting a demo single, McGraw gave a copy to his father.
 A man who was friends with Curb Records executives heard the demo while driving with Tug one day and recommended that Curb contact the young singer.
 Several weeks later, he was able to play his tape for Curb executives, after which they signed him to a recording contract.
 McGraw made his debut with the single "What Room Was the Holiday In", which was released on March 29, 1991, and did not enter the Billboard Hot Country Songs chart upon its release.
 In a 2001 retrospective on McGraw's career in Billboard, a former program director for Nashville station WSM-FM said that he added the song to the station's playlist because it showed "undeniable promise", while another former program director at WXTU in Philadelphia, Pennsylvania, recalled that McGraw's debut single was "terrible" but that he booked the singer to make an appearance at the station due to his father's fame.

 Two years later in April 1993, McGraw released his debut album Tim McGraw, which was commercially unsuccessful and did not sell well.
 This is his only studio album not to achieve a music recording sales certification or to enter the Top Country Albums charts.
 Three more singles were released from Tim McGraw: "Welcome to the Club", "Memory Lane", and "Two Steppin' Mind".
 None made country Top 40 and the album itself did not chart.
 Both "Memory Lane" and "Tears in the Rain", another cut from the album, were co-written by Joe Diffie.
 "Memory Lane" had originally appeared on Keith Palmer's self-titled 1991 debut album.

+McGraw later appeared in his friend and future collaborator Tracy Lawrence's music video for "My Second Home" in 1993.